tsimafeip/mt5-lang-detect/README.md

 ## Modes of running
 I see two modes of using this work.
 All modes are heavily relying on Google Colaboratory means.

-- Following the whole notebook, loading the model from Google Storage, which was finetuned by me, and checking it on inference.
+- Following the whole notebook, loading the model from Google Storage, which was finetuned by me, and checking it at inference.
 Optionally, checking the validity of the result metrics.
 - Setting up your personal Google Storage folder and changing BASE_CLOUD_DIR respectively.